 Be aware of the luggage size.
-A maximum of 20 litres with no sleeping bag.
+A maximum of 30 litres with no sleeping bag.
 Include clothes, shoes, supplies, batteries etc… In addition a plastic bag for dirty clothes.

 Please make sure that your bag is secure with a lock.
-We do not provide insurance for the luggage and it’s contents.
+We do not provide insurance for the luggage and contents.

-Note: the luggage can only be returned to Chantonnay after the last walkers have passed through the control points.
+NOTE 2:-the luggage can only be returned to Chantonnay after the last walkers have passed through the control points.

 Please respect the rules of the road for your own safety.
-At night you will need to be seen so it is essential to wear a high visibility safety vest.
+At night you will need to be seen and so it is essential to wear a high visibility safety vest.
 The regulations state that the organisers have the right to stop a poorly equipped walker and can disqualify them in the case of a refusal to stop.

-Although the BMLD is a walking event, we do not prohibit those who wish to run nonstop or intermittently.
+Although BMLD is a walking event, we do not prohibit those who wish to run nonstop or intermittently.

 To register, do not use the procedure suggested below (for the daily walks) but select, in the B.M.L.D. tab, under the heading BMLD registration.